botheredbybees/learnonline.cc/docs/technical/user_interface.md

 ## Core UI Concepts
 - RPG-style gamified interface with guild-based learning districts
 - Studio Ghibli-inspired aesthetic with hand-painted textures and warm colors
-- Certification levels (Cert I-IV) represented as progressive paths through districts
+- Certification levels (Cert I-IV etc.) represented as progressive paths through districts
-- Units of competency visualized as shops, rooms, or trees in each district
+- Units of competency visualized as shops, rooms, trees or some other logical area in each district
 - Entry challenges allow experienced learners to skip ahead

 ## Required UI Elements